brainpower/checkarg/README.md

 Java API or C Standard Library, respectively.

 That way it's pretty easy to integrate into an existing project,<br>
-because it's non-intrusive, you dont need to 'build your project arount it'.
+because it's non-intrusive, you dont need to 'build your project around it'.

 Commandline options use the common so-called GNU style,<br>
 e.g. use double dashes and look something like these: